rufuspollock/rufuspollock.com/content/book/_index.md

 And it isn't just about high-tech.
 Information monopolies are harming every single one of us, often in areas we little associate with the digital world.

 Take healthcare.
-Last year, my relative got sick, his breathing heavy and laboured.
-We worried it was cancer and celebrated when the doctor ruled it out.
-But it was worse: a rare and untreatable lung disease that would soon starve him of enough air to breathe.

-And then came hope: a new drug, just approved that would help.
-But there was a catch: it cost $80,000 a year, so expensive that his health insurance won't cover it.
-Unable to pay from his own pocket, he goes without and each day he grows sicker.

-### Medicine prices are a matter of life and death

 In many countries around the world high prices for medicines are an everyday concern.
-In the United States, it is so common-place that it played a central role in the hit TV series Breaking Bad.
+And even where we don't pay individually, we're paying for those high prices in our taxes.
+In the United States, the issue is so common-place that it played a central role in the hit TV series Breaking Bad.
 There the hero, Walter White, a decent middle-class high school teacher is driven to crime to pay for his cancer treatment.
 Walter White may be fiction but his situation is not.
-Americans spent 425 billion dollars on pharmaceuticals last year -- that is $1400 for every man, woman and child.
+Americans spent over four hundred billion dollars on pharmaceuticals last year -- that is $1400 for every man, woman and child.
 And this average number conceals the everyday reality: those who actually fall sick may have to spend tens or hundreds of thousands.

 And there are many who cannot afford what they need.
 There are Walter Whites all over America and all over the world.
 If citizens of the richest country on earth can't afford medicines imagine the situation in poorer countries like India or South Africa.
 Countries facing epidemics of AIDs or Ebola or Malaria.

 Why are these drugs so expensive?
-It is not because of their manufacturing cost which is often a tenth or hundredth of their retail price -- a drug that costs 100,000 dollars to buy may cost only a 100 dollars to make.
+It is not their manufacturing costs which are often a tiny fraction of their retail price -- a drug that costs hundred thousand dollars to buy may cost only a hundred dollars to make.

 The answer is the patent on their formula.
 Drugs are so expensive because of the patent monopoly on the information inside them.
 The patent is our creation -- it does not exist in nature.
 Patent monopolies are created, maintained and enforced by our governments.
 Remove the patents and prices would fall.
 We know this because patents don't last forever.
 Once patent monopolies expires, prices drop.
 But whilst in force, patents can help deny access to medicines to millions and help funnel money from the poorest in society into the balance sheets and profits of some of the richest corporations on earth.